wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/5-share.md

     **Office 365 Outlook** and **Office 365 Users**.
 Each connection has an **Edit** option next to it.
 Selecting **Edit** will let you select which connection that the user should use.
-The connection options are those that are created by the maker of the button or those that are created by the user.
+The connection options are ones that have been created by the maker of the button or ones that have been created by the user.

-3. The **Share Button link** provides you with the options to share by text message, email, or other methods that the smart phone device type and service provider allows.
+3. The **Share Button link** provides you with the options to share by text message, email, or other methods that the smart phone device type and service provider allow.
 For example, in **iPhone iOS**, you can use **AirDrop**.

     After having received the link, the user will need to